EXPANSION, FEDERATION AND THE ROYAL VISIT

 At an interview in August, he explained that American stations were ‘far in advance’ of any in Australia.
 Only Brisbane and Perth had erected decent terminals, ‘Sydney’s was very poor, and Melbourne’s was the worst of all — in fact, he had seen no such wretched accommodation anywhere for dealing with large traffic.’
 The winning design was also the cheapest of those conforming to specifications.
 Cooled down, the Committee gave their approval to the Fawcett and Ashworth design seven weeks later.

 To the Last Corner

 The Committee recommended construction of a railway extending from Woomelang via Ouyen to Mildura and Yelta in August 1900, much to the chagrin of settlers further east, a route via Ultima having earlier been recommended.
-Parliament quickly adopted the recommendation, and the line was approved in October, much to the surprise of Rennick, who informed the politicians that 70 miles of the line had not been surveyed, and some of the country not even explored!
+Parliament quickly adopted the recommendation, and the line was approved in October.
+The speed of this decision took Rennick by surprise.
+He informed the politicians that 70 miles of the line had not been surveyed, and some of the country not even explored!
 A delay ensued while the survey and plans were completed, and the turning of the ‘first sod’ ceremony took place at Mildura in November 1901.